blefebvre/implementationdetails.dev/_posts/2020-05-03-react-native-offline-first-db-with-sqlite-hooks.markdown

 When it comes to storing relational data on-device with minimal overhead, <a href="https://www.sqlite.org/index.html" target="_blank">SQLite</a> is the natural choice.
 It's fast, rock solid, and has been battle tested for years across a huge array of platforms and devices.

 Let's begin by adding the native SQLite bits to an existing React Native app (RN going forward) that's built with the excellent combo of TypeScript and CocoaPods.
 Looking for steps to bootstrap an app like this?
 Take 10 minutes and work through the official docs on the subject first: [Using TypeScript with React Native](https://facebook.github.io/react-native/docs/typescript).

+## Why not?

+It's worth noting that this approach will not work for every app.
+For example, if data must be shared with other users of the app, an approach involving a centralized database service is likely more appropriate.

 ## What are we building?